Agency: Deadly California fire caused by homeowner equipment

-Investigators say a deadly 2017 wildfire that killed 22 people in Northern California wine country was caused by a private electrical system, not equipment of embattled Pacific Gas & Electric Co.
+Investigators said Thursday that a 2017 wildfire that killed 22 people in Northern California wine country was caused by a private electrical system, not equipment belonging to embattled Pacific Gas & Electric Corp.

-The state's firefighting agency said Thursday that the fire started next to a residence.
-The agency did not find any violations of state law.
+The state firefighting agency concluded that the blaze started next to a residence.
+It did not find any violations of state law.

-The fire was one of more than 170 fires that torched the state in October 2017.
-It destroyed more than 5,600 structures over more than 57 square miles (148 sq. kilometers) in Sonoma County.
+"I eliminated all other causes for the Tubbs Fire, with the exception of an electrical caused fire originating from an unknown event affecting privately owned conductor or equipment," CalFire Battalion Chief John Martinez wrote.

-The cause came as a relief to PG&E, which plans to file for bankruptcy protection next week, citing billions of potential damages from other deadly and destructive wildfires.
+Some details about the property, including its owner and address, were blacked out of the report.
+It said the Napa County property about 3 miles (5 kilometers) north of Calistoga was built in 1946 on about 10.5 acres (4.2 hectares) with a wine cellar, pool and several outbuildings.

 Digital Access for only $0.99